Step 2: Choose a Toolkit or Article.

 This article tells the hospital visitation rights family members and dependents have to lesbian, gay, bisexual or transgender (LGBT) persons.
 This article was written by Human Rights Campaign.

 This article provides information on the housing rights of victims of family violence.
-This article was written by the Texas Council on Family Violence.
+This article is reproduced from material by the Texas Council on Family Violence and was updated December 4, 2019, for clarity and to include a legislative update.

 The Immigrants Rights Hotline is a source of timely and accurate information about changing immigration policies, a place to report discrimination and racial profiling, and a source for referrals to legal services providers and immigrant rights organizers.